noisersup/file-storage/README.md

 ## Contributing
 I would love your help and suggestions in this project!

-Check my goals in [Roadmap](roadmap.md)

-If you have idea that is not in roadmap do not be afraid to make an issue, each contribution is welcome.
+If you have an idea for this project do not be afraid to make an issue, each contribution is welcome.